Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 Do students need a car?

-The answer to this question is not easy.
-Here are common responses from students when it comes up: It is easier to have a car--especially if you are used to having one, but there are ways to get rides with other students.
-If you do not have a car and you want to get off campus (and you will want to) many students carpool if they want to go shopping in LA, Santa Monica, or through Malibu Canyon.
-If you don't have a car, many first-year students don't, you are more likely to become more connected to the Pepperdine community--especially if you live in Southern California and think you will go home often.
-Parking is very tight, but it is free.
-Click here to check-out Zipcar.Students are able to rent cars by the hour.
+Common responses from students include the fact that it is easier to have a car, especially if you are used to having one, but there are ways to get rides with other students.
+If you do not have a car and you want to get off campus (and you will want to), many students carpool if they want to go shopping in LA, Santa Monica, or through Malibu Canyon.
+If you don't have a car, many first-year students don't, and you are more likely to become more connected to the Pepperdine community, especially if you live in Southern California and think you will go home often.
+Parking is free and readily available throughout campus, including the newly added parking structure at Mullin Park, but you must register your car and obtain a parking pass.

+Other options include Zipcar.
+Students are able to rent cars on campus by the hour.
 The Pepperdine SGA Lyft Ride Smart pilot program offers current Seaver College students discounted Lyft rides to or from the Malibu campus Monday through Saturday during eligible time windows.
-Learn more about you can participate in tge SGA Lyft-Ride program
+Learn more about how you can participate in the SGA Lyft-Ride program

 What student jobs are offered?